geodesymiami/mimtpy/README.md

 HDFEOS_to_geotiff.py: transferring S1**.he5 file into *.h5 and *.geotiff files based on given dataset name.

-plot_geotiff.py: plot geotiff files with given *.shp files.
+plot_geotiff.py: plot geotiff files with given *.shp files and gps velocity vector field.
 Now the *.shp files are fault trace and reference point.
-The shp files must be given or people can use view.py script to draw picture based on the above *.h5 files
+The shp files must be given or people can use view.py script to draw picture based on the above *.h5 files.The gps site are now from NGLStation dataset.We are working on other gps dataset.

 save_geodmod.py: generate files used by Geodmod software.